-7.0 ANNOUNCEMENTS BY THE MEMBER PRESIDING WITHOUT DISCUSSION
+7.0 ANNOUNCEMENTS BY THE PRESIDING MEMBER WITHOUT DISCUSSION

-7.1 The next Citizenship Ceremony will be held on Thursday 2 April 2015, 7.00pm in the Function Room.
+7.1 The Shire President encouraged Councillors to attend the next Citizenship Ceremony to be held on Thursday 2 April 2015, 7.00pm in the Function Room.
 The Minister for Local Government; Community Services; Seniors and Volunteering; Youth, the Hon Tony Simpson will be in attendance.